 Venture Round in 2018

 LightForce Orthodontics, Inc., established in 2015 and headquartered in Cambridge, Massachusetts, specializes in manufacturing customized 3D-printed orthodontic braces and accessories.
-The company's flagship product is its Cloud Brackets, made from white ceramic polycrystalline alumina, offering precise slot dimensions and contoured edges.
-LightForce also produces LightTray, a 3D printed indirect bonding tray, and TurboTrays, aiding in bite correction.
+The company's flagship product, Cloud Brackets, are precision-manufactured in white ceramic polycrystalline alumina, offering precise slot dimensions and contoured edges.
+LightForce also produces LightTray, a 3D-printed indirect bonding tray optimized for accuracy, and TurboTrays, aiding in bite correction.
 Their digital platform facilitates collaboration between orthodontists and LightForce technicians, enabling patient-specific treatment plans.
-The company aims to enhance the orthodontic experience for both patients and doctors through modern technology and mass customization.
+The company aims to enhance the orthodontic experience for both patients and practitioners by applying modern technology and mass customization.

 XGimi